elatov/elatov.github.io/_posts/2013-08-26-using-polkit-to-change-screen-brightness-on-a-mac-bookpro-running-fedora-19.md

     key "Super+F2"  pkexec /usr/local/bin/ch_br up

-After restarting IceWM, I was able to modify the brightness level with &#8220;Command+F1&#8243; and &#8220;Command+F2&#8243; without any issues.
+After restarting IceWM, I was able to modify the brightness level with "Command+F1" and "Command+F2" without any issues.

 ## PolKit Vs Sudo

 There is an ongoing battle amongst Linux users who say that **sudo** is more secure.
 From the Arch Wiki page:

-> PolicyKit operates on top of the existing permissions systems in linux &#8212; group membership, administrator status &#8212; it does not replace them.
+> PolicyKit operates on top of the existing permissions systems in linux - group membership, administrator status - it does not replace them.
 The example above prohibited the user jack from using the GParted action, but it does not preclude him running GParted by some means that do not respect PolicyKit, e.g. the command line.
-Therefore it&#8217;s probably better to use PolicyKit to expand access to priviledged services for unpriviledged users, rather than to try using it to curtail the rights of (semi-)privileged users.
+Therefore it's probably better to use PolicyKit to expand access to priviledged services for unpriviledged users, rather than to try using it to curtail the rights of (semi-)privileged users.
 For security purposes, the sudoers file is still the way to go.

 From <a href="http://en.wikipedia.org/wiki/Polkit" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/Polkit']);">this</a> wikipedia page:

-> Whilst contested by its developer, polkit is criticized for contravening the Unix philosophy of doing one task and doing it well as it has a primary task of restricting root processes as an &#8216;authority&#8217; and a secondary but easily mistaken for its primary task of allowing users to obtain temporary privileges &#8216;authorization&#8217;.
+> Whilst contested by its developer, polkit is criticized for contravening the Unix philosophy of doing one task and doing it well as it has a primary task of restricting root processes as an 'authority' and a secondary but easily mistaken for its primary task of allowing users to obtain temporary privileges 'authorization'.
 >
 > Polkit and its predecessor have stirred up much debate in being criticized for generalizing security functions (actions) and contravening the more code equals more bugs philosophy.
 The idea being to allow greater peer review of the code running as root, but this requires more code to run as root in itself.
 So whereby smaller and less popular projects may gain security initially from using polkit.
 Its continued usage actually limits the potential of an application to be as secure as possible when compared to privilege separated processes utilizing privilege dropping (OpenSSH, truecrypts core service).
 Therefore cross pollination of reviewed to be secure code itself adaptable to smaller projects specific requirements produces more secure programs but with the added risk of being more likely to be left un-maintaned (unlikely for code running as root which should be as short as possible and need little maintenance in any case).

-I do agree that **sudoers** is easier to use and configure, but once you grasp all the PolKit concepts it&#8217;s not that bad.
+I do agree that **sudoers** is easier to use and configure, but once you grasp all the PolKit concepts it's not that bad.
 I think PolKit is not as old/established as **sudo** but it looks like a lot more of different OS aspects are starting to support/include it.
-Also check out &#8220;<a href="http://www.admin-magazine.com/Articles/Assigning-Privileges-with-sudo-and-PolicyKit" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.admin-magazine.com/Articles/Assigning-Privileges-with-sudo-and-PolicyKit']);">Assigning Privileges with sudo and PolicyKit</a>&#8221; for a great comparison of the two.
+Also check out "<a href="http://www.admin-magazine.com/Articles/Assigning-Privileges-with-sudo-and-PolicyKit" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.admin-magazine.com/Articles/Assigning-Privileges-with-sudo-and-PolicyKit']);">Assigning Privileges with sudo and PolicyKit</a>" for a great comparison of the two.

 ## Mac Book Pro Keyboard Backlight Brightness with Sysfs